Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Introduction

 also fits our framework (see \cite{VV}, where the Wentzell boundary problem is studied within the framework of Dirichlet forms).
 As an example of purely nonlocal operator can serve the fractional Laplacian

 with $\alpha\in(0,2)$ (see Example \ref{ex2.8}).
 Another interesting example is the so-called regional fractional Laplacian

 (see, e.g., \cite{Chen} in the context of the Dirichlet problem and Example \ref{ex3}).
-Of course the class of Dirichlet operators goes far beyond the aforementioned examples.
+Of course, the class of Dirichlet operators goes far beyond the aforementioned examples.
 Another examples are found for instance in \cite{CF,FOT}.
-At this point we would like to mention just one class of operators that is covered by our theory and has recently received a lot of interest, namely the class of so-called mixed local an nonlocal operators, whose model example is the operator
+At this point we would like to mention just one class of operators that is covered by our theory and has recently received a lot of interest, namely the class of so-called mixed local and nonlocal operators, whose model example is the operator

 (see, e.g., \cite{BDVV2,BDVV1} and the references therein).
-It is worth noting that any combination of the mentioned above operators is covered by the class considered in the paper.
+It is worth noting that any positive linear combination of the operators mentioned above is covered by the class considered in the paper.

-In the paper, we assume that $f$ is a Carath\'eodory function such that $f(x,\cdot)$ is non-increasing for fixed $x\in E$ and $f(\cdot,y)$ is quasi integrable for fixed $y\in\BR$ (each function from $L^1(E;m)$ is quasi integrable).
+In the paper, we assume that $f$ is a Borel measurable function such that $f(x,\cdot)$ is continuous and nonincreasing for each $x\in E$ and $f(\cdot,y)$ is quasi integrable for fixed $y\in\BR$ (each function from $L^1(E;m)$ is quasi integrable).
 We would like to stress that no conditions on the growth of $f(x,\cdot)$ are imposed.
 Some model examples are